-Park naturalization projects improve biodiversity by increasing the types and sizes of ground plants, shrubs and trees.
-These naturalization projects provide improvements in other measures of biodiversity such as species richness, species abundance, plant community richness and habitat variability.
-Improvements in bird and other wildlife habitat contribute to structural and biological diversity that are important elements of ecosystem health.
-These natural areas also provide recreation and study opportunities for Londoners of all ages.
+Park naturalization projects improve biodiversity by increasing the abundance, types and sizes of ground plants, shrubs and trees.
+This provides a greater variety of habitats for wildlife such as birds and pollinators to thrive.
+Structural and biological diversity are important elements of overall ecosystem health.

-This project also strengthens the nature-culture connection.
-By involving people directly in planting trees, they become more aware of their role as members of a larger community committed to creating a sustainable future.
-Planting a large number of trees on a modest budget cannot happen without the dedication of volunteers, and as we approach the end of our first decade, a significant portion of our community have come to at least one of our tree-planting events.
-The events, usually held on a weekend, draw individuals, families, Scout groups, and students wishing to fulfill their community service requirements.
+Park naturalizations also strengthen the nature-culture connection.
+By involving people directly in planting trees, they become more aware of their role as members of a larger community that is committed to creating a sustainable future.
+Planting a large number of trees on a modest budget cannot happen without the dedication of volunteers.

 Our tree planting events draw individuals, families, community groups and students (wishing to fulfill their community service requirements).
 Tree planting is also a great team-building activity for employee groups and service clubs who are seeking opportunities for community involvement.